Polytunnel

 Every factor influencing a crop can be controlled in a polytunnel.
-Polytunnels are often used in floriculture and plant nurseries, as the revenue value of the plants can justify the expense.
+Polytunnels are often used in strawberry, floriculture and plant nurseries, as the revenue value of the plants can justify the expense.

 In recent years the true adaptability of polytunnel structures has been realised by adapting them to suit livestock housing.
 It is now commonplace in the UK to see polytunnels used for housing sheep, alpacas, goats, calves and poultry.